Unlock The Secret To A Fit Lifestyle: The Truth About Sex As A Form Of Exercise

-Sex can absolutely be counted as exercise and most know that a sweaty romp can be quiet tiring.
+Sex can absolutely be counted as exercise, and most know that a sweaty romp can be quite tiring.

 Men Burn More Than Women

 It's often said that men exert more physical effort during sex, and research validates this claim.
 In the study, men burned about 4.2 calories per minute, whereas women burned approximately 3.1 calories per minute.

 This discrepant calorie burn indicates that sex provides a more significant workout for men than it does for women.
 Nevertheless, women can still benefit from the activity; by being in control and on top, a woman could probably significantly increase the amount of calories burned.

 It's worth noting that sex doesn't burn the same amount of calories every time.
 Some sessions may be more intense than others, and that's fine.